Back To Search Results

 K. "the practice of medicine across state lines" means:

-(1) the rendering of a written or otherwise documented medical opinion concerning diagnosis or treatment of a patient within this state by a physician located outside this state as a result of the transmission of individual patient data by electronic, telephonic, or other means from within this state to the physician or the physician's agent; or
+(1) the rendering of a written or otherwise documented medical opinion concerning the diagnosis or treatment of a patient within this state by a physician located outside this state as a result of the transmission of individual patient data by electronic, telephonic, or other means from within this state to the physician or the physician's agent; or

 (2) the rendering of treatment to a patient within this state by a physician located outside this state as a result of the transmission of individual patient data by electronic, telephonic, or other means from within this state to the physician or the physician's agent;

-L. "sexual contact" means touching the primary genital area, groin, anus, buttocks, or breast of a patient or allowing a patient to touch another's the primary genital area, groin, anus, buttocks, or breast in a manner that is commonly recognized as outside the scope of acceptable medical practice;
+L. "sexual contact" means touching the primary genital area, groin, anus, buttocks, or breast of a patient or allowing a patient to touch another's primary genital area, groin, anus, buttocks, or breast in a manner that is commonly recognized as outside the scope of acceptable medical practice;

 Section 7.
 Section 61-6-7 NMSA 1978 (being Laws 1973, Chapter 361, Section 3, as amended) is amended to read: